KxSystems/docs/docs/basics/glossary.md

 [Application](application.md)

+## Chained tickerplant

+A [chained tickerplant](../kb/chained-tickerplant.md) subscribes to the master tickerplant and receives updates like any other subscriber, and then serves that data to its subscribers in turn.

 ## Character constant

 A character constant is defined by entering the characters between double-quotes, as in `"abcdefg"`.
 If only one character is entered the constant is an atom, otherwise the constant is a list.
 For example, `"a"` is an atom.
 The expression `enlist "a"` is required to indicate a one character list.